Bank of Kigali

-Bank of Kigali (BK) is a commercial bank in Rwanda.
+Bank of Kigali Plc (BK) is a commercial bank in Rwanda.
 It is licensed by the National Bank of Rwanda.

 Location

 The headquarters and main branch of the bank are located at 6112 KN4 Avenue, in Nyarugenge District, in the city of Kigali, the capital and largest city in Rwanda.
 The geographical coordinates of the bank's headquarters are: 01°56'54.0"S, 30°03'35.0"E (Latitude:-1.948333; Longitude:30.059722).

 Overview

 Bank of Kigali is the largest commercial bank in Rwanda, by total assets.
 As of 31 December 2019, the bank's total assets were valued at US$1,1059 million, with a loan book of $735.8 million, customer deposits of $697.4 million and shareholders equity of US$239.6 million.

 On 29 September 2017, Global Credit Ratings affirmed Bank of Kigali Limited's long-term and short-term national scale ratings of AA-(RW) and A1+(RW) respectively; with a stable outlook.

 The bank has won several back to back international and regional "Best Bank in Rwanda" awards, including from EuroMoney, The Banker, Global Finance Magazine, and EMEA Finance.